Help & Support:

 Mary McCall, PhD – Gerontological Consultant – marymccall22@comcast.net – 510-435-3493

-If you have a questions, press 5* on your phone.
+If you have a question, press 5* on your phone.
 Directly after the interview, be sure to fill out the evaluation linked to your call-in instructions, especially if you want to earn CEUs.
 Please register at least 24 - 48 hours before the interview so we have time to send out the call-in information.

 Introduction